jpsheehan/react-component-container-switcher/README.md

 - Added a configuration option for opening containers always in the left, right or active column.
 - Added a status bar item showing what kind of file is open.
 Clicking on this will switch to the other kind.
+- Hovering over the status bar item will show some information about the current file.
 - Added the name of the container/component to the status bar.
+- Fixed a Windows case-insensitivity file path bug.

 ### 0.1.2